Euclideon/vaultclient/docs/UserGuide.md

 - The scroll wheel will "dolly" (move the camera in and out) from the hovered point (not the skybox).
   > TIP: If you prefer scroll wheel to change the move speed like Euclideon Geoverse MDM does, that option is available in the settings as well.

-Keyboard Controls (with the "Scene" window focussed):
+Default Keyboard Controls (with the "Scene" window focussed):
 - `W` and `S` strafe the camera forward and backward at the current Camera Move Speed
 - `A` and `D` strafe the camera left and right at the current Camera Move Speed
 - `R` and `F` strafe the camera up and down at the current Camera Move Speed